kth-step/HOL4P4/README.md

 The following steps show how to inspect the compiled theories inside the Docker image.
 To inspect the contents of the files, we exemplify using `policy_test_cases_cakeml_best/internet_firewall_1.sml`, we add further instructions for other test case folders when needed:

+> **Note:** For evaluation purposes, the timeout for the test cases is set here to 20 seconds (vs. 1200 seconds in the paper).